 - biology drives political correctness

-– you can enjoy the rewards of political correctness without conforming
+- you can enjoy the rewards of political correctness without it

-– you can feel good while political correctness surrounds you
+- you can feel good when conformity surrounds you

 What do I mean by Political Correctness?

 This message is so pervasive that we take it for granted.
-I only questioned it after years of seeing the gap between the facts of my life and politically correct dogma.
-I kept noticing that the good guys are not all good and the bad guys are not all bad.
+I only questioned it after decades of noticing a gap between the facts of my life and the politically correct dogma.
+I saw that the good guys are not all good and the bad guys are not all bad.
 I tried to overlook the inconvenient facts because I feared excommunication.
-But when I had kids, I saw how they are harmed by the idea that they’re powerless victims.
-I did not want my kids to blame bad guys for the frustrations of their lives.
-I did not want them to think following the lead of political correctness is the only path to survival.
+But when I had kids, I saw how harmful it is for children to be taught that they’re powerless victims.
+I did not want my kids to blame their frustrations on bad guys and “the system.”
+I wanted them to believe in themselves instead of just following the lead of political correctness.

-I looked for a way out, but it’s hard to leave the world view that has shaped your whole life.
-I searched for something to replace it with, but after all I’d been through, I could not embrace another preconceived belief system.
+It’s hard to leave the world view that has shaped your life.
+I searched for alternatives, but after all I’d been through, I could not embrace another preconceived belief system.
 I looked for answers that fit reality as I’d lived it.
 My search led to amazing research on the social behavior of animals.
-I realized that political correctness is biological.
+This showed me that political correctness is biological.
 The brain chemicals that make us feel good are inherited from earlier mammals.
 They reward us for behaviors that promote survival in the state of nature.
-Political correctness stimulates our reward chemicals in primal ways.
+Political correctness stimulates your reward chemicals in primal ways.

 I finally ripped off the PC goggles and looked at the world without them.
-I stopped filtering reality through a lens built by the gatekeepers of political correctness.
-I learned to focus on the pleasure of my own choices instead of on solidarity with suffering.
+You can say I haven’t escaped political correctness because it’s still there.
+But I have stopped filtering reality through the lens built by the gatekeepers of political correctness.
+I have learned to focus on the pleasure of my own choices instead of on solidarity with suffering.
 You can rip off the PC goggles and enjoy your own choices too.
 You’ll be glad you did!

 Part 1: Feeling the Choice